exercism/v3/languages/java/reference/implementing-a-concept-exercise.md

 ## Inspiration

-When implementing an exercise, it can be very useful to look at already implemented Java exercises like the [strings][concept-exercise-strings] or [numbers][concept-exercise-numbers] exercises.
+When implementing an exercise, it can be very useful to look at already implemented Java exercises like the strings or numbers exercises.
 You can also check the exercise's [general concepts documents][reference] to see if other languages have already implemented an exercise for that Concept.

 ## Help